Sean Weatherspoon: Atlanta Falcons (first stint)

-2011 season

-Weatherspoon then became the Falcon's starting outside linebacker.
+In 2011, Weatherspoon then became the Falcons' starting outside linebacker.
 Without missing a start, he finished the season with 115 tackles, four sacks, and one fumble recovery.

-2012 season

-Weatherspoon was named the Falcons' defensive captain at the beginning of the season.
+Weatherspoon was named the Falcons' defensive captain at the beginning of the 2012 season.
 He ended his 2012 campaign with 95 tackles, three sacks and his first career interception.
 He played in and started 13 games.

-2013 season

 In 2013, Weatherspoon missed 10 regular season games due to injury.
 He finished the season with 38 tackles, one interception and his first career touchdown.

-2014 season

 On June 10, 2014, the Falcons announced that Weatherspoon would miss the entire 2014 season with a ruptured Achilles tendon.

 Arizona Cardinals

-2015 season

 On March 11, 2015, Weatherspoon signed a one-year deal with the Arizona Cardinals.

-Second stint with Falcons

-2016 season
+Atlanta Falcons (second stint)

-On March 10, 2016, Weatherspoon agreed to a one-year contract to return to the Atlanta Falcons.
+On March 10, 2016, Weatherspoon agreed to a one-year contract to return to the Falcons.
 On October 4, 2016, he was placed on injured reserve after suffering a torn Achilles in a Week 4 win over the Carolina Panthers, ending his season.

-2017 season

-On October 24, 2017, Weatherspoon re-signed with the Atlanta Falcons.
+On October 24, 2017, Weatherspoon re-signed with the Falcons.

 NFL career statistics

+Coaching career

+In February 2025, Pace Academy announced Weatherspoon as the school's new head football coach.

 Personal life

 Sean was born to Develous Weatherspoon and Elwanda Martin Weatherspoon in Greenville, South Carolina in 1987.

-Has two children Ava and Franklin Jr with college girlfriend, Christine Weston, whom he married June 10, 2017.
+He has two children, Ava and Franklin Jr., with college girlfriend Christine Weston, whom he married June 10, 2017.